Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsubsection{Output of the Network}

 In a deep reinforcement learning network, each node of the output layer corresponds to an action.
-In our case, the actions happen in five dimensions: translation actions on axes $x, y, z$, and the rotation actions about the axis $x, y$, as shown in Figure \ref{fig:6}.
+In our case, the actions occur in five dimensions: translation actions along axes $x, y, z$, and rotation actions about axes $x, y, z$, as illustrated in Figure \ref{fig:6}.
 All actions have positive and negative directions, except for the translation action on the z-axis.
-Meanwhile, we designed three different step lengths for each action.
-For the translation actions, the step lengths are $\{0.1, 0.5, 1\}$ in millimeters, and for the rotation actions the step lengths are $\{0.05,0.08,0.1\}$ in degrees.
-Therefore, there are 27 nodes in the output layer, as shown in Figure \ref{fig:5}.
+Additionally, we designed three different step lengths for each action.
+For the translation actions, the step lengths are ${0.1, 0.5, 1}$ in millimeters, and for the rotation actions, the step lengths are ${0.05,0.08,0.1}$ in degrees.
+Consequently, there are 33 nodes in the output layer, as depicted in Figure \ref{fig:5}.

-It should be noted that we chose a hybrid position/force control strategy for this task; this is why the translation actions are represented by $\{P_x, P_y, P_z \}$ in Figure \ref{fig:6}.
-The control strategy is fully explained in detail below.
+It is worth noting that we opted for a position control strategy with cushioning for this task; this is why the translation actions are represented by ${P_x, P_y, P_z }$ in Figure \ref{fig:6}.
+The control strategy is comprehensively explained in the following section.